default-anton/llm-sidekick.nvim/README.md

 - `<C-c>` (Ctrl-C) - Cancel/stop the current model generation.
 This is a built-in keybinding that cannot be overridden.
 - `<leader>aa` - Accept the suggestion under the cursor.
 This is a built-in keybinding that provides quick access to the `:Accept` command.
+- `<leader>at` - Toggle auto-accept edits in the current buffer.
+Quickly enables or disables auto-accept mode for suggested edits.
 - `<leader>A` - Accept all suggestions in the last assistant message.
 This is a built-in keybinding that provides quick access to the `:AcceptAll` command.

 The plugin is designed to be fast, stay out of your way, and integrate naturally with your Neovim workflow.
 It supports multiple AI models and lets you choose between quick responses or deep reasoning based on your needs.